 - Reduced protein and phosphorous diets for cats with kidney failure as well as addressing the specific cause.

-Follow your veterinarian’s instructions and administer all medications as prescribed.
+Follow the veterinarian’s instructions and administer all medications as prescribed.

-Cats can be quite sensitive to sudden changes in diet, so if you are planning to switch types of food, do so gradually and over a few days.
+Cats can be quite sensitive to sudden changes in diet, so if you plan to switch types of food, do so gradually and over a few days.

 If there is no improvement in your cat’s health, or if he becomes worse, seek veterinary attention immediately.